micmejia/bible-dump/NKJV/Mark/Mark 14.md

 And He took Peter, James, and John with Him, and He began to be troubled and deeply distressed.

 ###### 34
-Then He said to them, "My soul is exceedingly sorrowful, _even_ to death.
+Then He said to them, "My soul is exceedingly sorrowful, even to death.
 Stay here and watch."

 ###### 35
 He went a little farther, and fell on the ground, and prayed that if it were possible, the hour might pass from Him.

 ###### 36
-And He said, "Abba, Father, all things _are_ possible for You.
-Take this cup away from Me; nevertheless, not what I will, but what You _will._"
+And He said, "Abba, Father, all things are possible for You.
+Take this cup away from Me; nevertheless, not what I will, but what You will."

 ###### 37
 Then He came and found them sleeping, and said to Peter, "Simon, are you sleeping?
 Could you not watch one hour?

 ###### 38
 Watch and pray, lest you enter into temptation.
-The spirit indeed _is_ willing, but the flesh _is_ weak."
+The spirit indeed is willing, but the flesh is weak."

 ###### 39
 Again He went away and prayed, and spoke the same words.